35 Best Things to Do in Barcelona in Winter (2023-2024)

 Cobbled streets, colorful houses perched by the river, and the ancient city walls make it a picturesque escape.
 Winter sees fewer tourists, making it perfect for leisurely strolls and uninterrupted photo sessions.

-Don’t miss the Girona Cathedral; it’s got history etched into every stone.
-And if you’re a TV buff, you might recognize some spots from a certain dragon-themed show…
+Don’t miss the Girona Cathedral – it’s got history etched into every stone.
+And if you’re a TV buff, you might recognize some spots from a certain dragon-themed show… (and you can even do a Game of Thrones walking tour when you’re here!)

 If you’re itching to carve some snow without straying too far from Barcelona, La Molina is where you need to be.
 This ski resort is a haven for winter sports enthusiasts.